1Bernard/1Bernard/README.md

 Software Developer and Product Designer
 ---------------------------------------

-I've been learning to code for 2 years, after switching careers in the marketing industry.
+I picked up coding not long ago, after switching careers in the marketing industry.
 Since infancy, I've been fascinated about software and websites especially, and how we interact with them.
-This excitement started off with playing games on the internet, and has grown to a point where I want to make a career out of it.
-I started with HTML and CSS, and now I have interest in learning and building apps using React and React Native.
+This excitement started off with playing games on the internet, and has now grown to a point where I want to make a career out of it.
+I started with HTML and CSS, and now I'm currently learning and building apps using React and React Native.

 * 🌍  I'm based in Ghana
 * ✉️  You can contact me at [bernardansah5@gmail.com](mailto:bernardansah5@gmail.com)